 Section 3.6 Absence of Changes.
-Since December 31, 2005, the date of the latest audited financial statements provided to Parent (the "Audited Financial Statements Date"), except as disclosed in Schedule 3.6 of the Company Disclosure Schedules or incident to the transactions contemplated hereby or in connection with the Merger, (i) there has been no event, occurrence or development that, individually or in the aggregate, has had or that could result in a Material Adverse Effect, (ii) the Company has not incurred any material liabilities or Indebtedness that has had or could result in a Material Adverse Effect other than (A) trade payables and expenses incurred in the ordinary course of business consistent with past practice and (B) liabilities not required to be reflected in the Company's financial statements pursuant to GAAP, (iii) the Company has not altered its method of accounting or the identity of its auditors, except as disclosed in its audited financial statements, (other than the Company has not altered its method of accounting or the identity of its auditors, except as disclosed in its audited financial statements, (other than the Company has not declared or made any dividend or distribution of cash or other property to its shaveholders, in their capacities as such, or purchased, redeemed or made any agreements to purchase or redeem any of its share capital and (v) the Company has not issued any equity securities to any officer, director or Affiliate, except pursuant to an existing Company Option Plan.
+Since December 31, 2005, the date of the latest audited financial statements provided to Parent (the "Audited Financial Statements Date"), except as disclosed in Schedule 3.6 of the Company Disclosure Schedules or incident to the transactions contemplated hereby or in connection with the Merger, (i) there has been no event, occurrence or development that, individually or in the aggregate, has had or that could result in a Material Adverse Effect, (ii) the Company has not incurred any material liabilities or Indebtedness that has had or could result in a Material Adverse Effect other than (A) trade payables and expenses incurred in the ordinary course of business consistent with past practice and (B) liabilities not required to be reflected in the Company's financial statements pursuant to GAAP, (iii) the Company has not altered its method of accounting or the identity of its auditors, except as disclosed in its audited financial statements, (other than the Company's election to start preparing the Company Financial Statements (as defined below) in accordance with GAAP (as defined below)), (iv) the Company has not declared or made any dividend or distribution of cash or other property to its shareholders, in their capacities as such, or purchased, redeemed or made any agreements to purchase or redeem any of its share capital and (v) the Company has not issued any equity securities to any officer, director or Affiliate, except pursuant to an existing Company Option Plan.
 Set forth on Schedule 3.6 of the Company Disclosure Schedules is a list of all Options issued since December 31, 2005, including the identity of the persons to whom such Options were issued and the exercise prices thereof.
-The Company has not taken any steps to seek protection pursuant to any bankruptcy law nor does the Company have any knowledge or reason to believe that its creditors intend to initiate involuntary bankruptcy proceedings or any actual knowledge of any fact that would reasonably lead a c
+The Company has not taken any steps to seek protection pursuant to any bankruptcy law nor does the Company have any knowledge or reason to believe that its creditors intend to initiate involuntary bankruptcy proceedings or any actual knowledge of any fact that would reasonably lead a creditor